ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_2_Novel_Linguistic_Cases.md

 In the explicative case, a model assumes the role of an interpreter that renders its own or another model's operations accessible to observation and analysis.
 This case is particularly valuable for regulatory compliance, building user trust, model debugging, and educational applications where understanding model behavior is crucial.

-The explicative case introduces unique abstraction and explanation functions as would be formalized in Equation 19 (see Supplement 1).
+The explicative case introduces unique abstraction and explanation functions, requiring formalisms to represent these mappings.
 The key innovation is the development of targeted explanatory mappings that selectively expose relevant aspects of model operations while maintaining an appropriate level of abstraction for the intended audience.

 ### 2.9.1 Unique Properties of the Explicative Case